 If You Have an Untreated Eye Disorder or Health Condition – If you have untreated eye conditions such as dry eye or uncontrolled health disorders such as diabetes, LASIK may need to wait until those issues have been dealt with and they are treated and/or under control.

-The best way to know if LASIK is a good option is to be seen for a consultation with a reputable LASIK surgeon such as Dr. Rosenbaum in Lansing.
+The best way to know if LASIK is a good option is to be seen for a consultation with a reputable LASIK surgeon such as Our Doctors in Lansing.
 Contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com to schedule a consultation today.